microsoft/durabletask-mssql/docs/introduction.md

 ### Portability

 Microsoft SQL Server is an industry leading database server available as a managed service or as a standalone installation and is supported by the leading cloud providers ([Azure SQL](https://azure.microsoft.com/services/azure-sql/), [SQL Server on AWS](https://aws.amazon.com/sql/), [Google Cloud SQL](https://cloud.google.com/sql/), etc.).
-It also is supported on multiple OS platforms, like [Windows Server](https://www.microsoft.com/sql-server/), [Linux containers](https://hub.docker.com/_/microsoft-mssql-server), and more recently on [IoT/Edge](https://azure.microsoft.com/services/sql-edge/) devices.
+It also is supported on multiple OS platforms, like [Windows Server](https://www.microsoft.com/sql-server/), [Linux Docker containers](https://hub.docker.com/_/microsoft-mssql-server), and more recently on [IoT/Edge](https://azure.microsoft.com/services/sql-edge/) devices.
 All your orchestration data is contained in a single database that can easily be exported from one host to another, so there is no need to worry about having your data locked to a particular vendor.

 ### Control